abmadrid/machine-learning-lung-cancer/README.md

 ~Data Set~

 The data were obtained from The Cancer Genome Atlas (https://tcga-data.nci.nih.gov/tcga/) a National Institutes of Health data portal that stores genomic data from tumorous and non-tumorous tissue.
 It contains a set of individuals where each individual is a collection of SNP data from lung adenocarcinoma tissue along with their corresponding normal tissue samples.
 There are 110 individuals with each containing a few hundred samples (several per chromosome).
 There are a total of 220 files: a tumorous sample and normal sample for each individual.
-The data fields include Sample, Chromosome, Start, End, Num_Probes, and Segment_Mean
+The data fields include Sample, Chromosome, Start, End, Num_Probes, and Segment_Mean.

 ~Preprocessing~